anandjanki/thoughtart/content/courses/add-math/functions/sets/index.md

 The second rule above should also be obvious.
 Since the empty set does not contain any elements, hence there are no elements which are in both the empy set and the set A, and hence the intersection is the empty set again.

-As in the case of the union operation, we can derive more propoerties of the intersection operation, for e.g., the fact that the intersection operation is commutative and associative is captured below:
+As in the case of the union operation, we can derive more properties of the intersection operation, for e.g., the fact that the intersection operation is commutative and associative is captured below:

 {{< katex >}}
 \begin{array}{rcl}